 Prerequisites: MC 140, LS 265; MC 210 concurrently.
-Required for Medical within a time frame and to a level of proficiency deemed appropriate by the instructor.
+Required for Medical

 Provides opportunity for supervised practice of procedures learned in MC 210.
-Satisfactory performance will be measured against the standards set forth in the Terminal Performance Objectives of the textbook being used and AAMA accreditation requirements.
-These procedures include proper use of equipment as well as task completion
+Satisfactory performance will be measured against the standards and competencies set forth by AAMA accreditation requirements.
+These procedures include proper use of equipment as well as task completion within a time frame and to a level of proficiency deemed appropriate by the instructor.